 7am Care staff wake you up.
-7.30am Breakfast in Howard - there will be a choice of cerals, cooked breakfast, toast, fruit and yorghurt.
+7.30am Breakfast in Blount Hall - there will be a choice of cerals, cooked breakfast, toast, fruit and yorghurt.
 7.50am Make your bed, tidy bedroom, get school bag and PE kit ready.
-8am Time to chill and watch some TV or use your mobile phone once all morning tasks have been completed.
+8am Time to relax and watch some TV or use your mobile phone once all morning tasks have been completed.
 8.35am Hand your mobile phone in, it's time to leave the house and go to school.
 8.40am - 4pm The school day.
 4pm Return to the house, change out of your school uniform.
 Have a drink and a snack.
 4.15pm - 5.15pm Go to your form room to complete your prep.
 Support is given from a Teaching Assistant and a teacher.
-Year 10 have the choice between completing prep in school or in the house.
-5.30pm Dinner in Blount Hall - there will be a choice of hot foods and salad bar.
-6pm - 8.30pm Organised activities and clubs including swimming, football, dodgeball, arts and crafts, boardgames, youth club, archery and cooking.
-8.30pm - 9.45pm Year 8: 8.30pm Winter Term, 8.45pm after Easter to end of school year, upstairs lights out 9pm Year 9: 9pm Winter Term, 9.15pm after Easter to end of school year, upstairs lights out 9.30pm Year 10: 9.15pm Winter Term, 9.30pm after Easter to end of school year, upstairs lights out 9.45pm
+5.30pm Supper in Blount Hall - there will be a choice of hot foods and salad bar.
+6pm - 7.30pm Organised activities and clubs including: swimming, football, dodgeball, arts and crafts, boardgames, youth club, archery and cooking.
+7.30pm Bath and shower and into pyjamas Board games Watch TV Use your mobile phone Drink and a snack before bed 8.30pm - 9.45pm Year 8: 8.30pm Winter Term, 8.45pm after Easter to end of school year, upstairs lights out 9pm Year 9: 9pm Winter Term, 9.15pm after Easter to end of school year, upstairs lights out 9.30pm Year 10: 9.15pm Winter Term, 9.30pm after Easter to end of school year, upstairs lights out 9.45pm